junk0211110/microcosm/README.md

 # <a href="http://microcosm.site" target="_blank">microcosm</a>
 A starter project to help you create, build and deploy your own simple, static and responsive microsite.

 Uses the responsive CSS of skeleton.
-Visit <a href="http://getskeleton.com" target="_blank">getskeleton.com</a>
+Visit <a href="http://getskeleton.com" target="_blank">getskeleton.com</a> for the details.

 ## Getting started

 There are 2 ways to get started:
-- You can visit the website for the ZIP and all the instructions <a href="http://microcosm.site" target="_blank">microcosm</a>
+- You can visit <a href="http://microcosm.site" target="_blank">microcosm</a> for the .zip and all the instructions
 - You can also clone this repo

 ### What's in the repo?